East Corrimal

 Table Chart PROFILE FAQ

-East Corrimal has a skilled workforce with significant representation in essential services sectors.
-Its unemployment rate was 7.3% as of an unspecified past year, with an estimated employment growth of 1.1%.
+East Corrimal has a skilled workforce with prominent representation in essential services sectors.
+The unemployment rate was 7.3% as of an unspecified past year, with estimated employment growth of 1.4%.
+As of December 2025, 1823 residents were employed while the unemployment rate stood at 7.6%, higher than Regional NSW's rate of 3.9%.

-Over a 12-month period ending in September 2025, employment increased by 1.1%, and labour force increased by 0.3%, leading to a decrease in unemployment rate by 0.8 percentage points.
-In contrast, Rest of NSW experienced an employment decline of 0.5% and labour force decline of 0.1%, with a rise in unemployment rate by 0.4 percentage points.
-State-level data for NSW as of 25-Nov shows employment contracted by 0.03%, with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to East Corrimal's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years, assuming population projections remain constant for illustrative purposes.
+The area appeared to offer limited local employment opportunities based on Census data.
+Between December 2024 and December 2025, employment increased by 1.4% while labour force increased by 0.6%, resulting in a unemployment rate decrease of 0.8 percentage points.
+In contrast, Regional NSW experienced employment decline of 1.2% and labour force decline of 0.8%, with an unemployment rate increase of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to East Corrimal's employment mix suggests local employment should increase by approximately 6.6% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment